clarkevansteenderen/CBC_Tutorials/Tutorial_2/Tut2_phylogenies.md

 on “View Status” –\> Intermediate results –\> and then download the STDOUT.txt to see how far the analysis is.

-> :exclamation: The most common errors come about due to unacceptable
+> :warning: The most common errors come about due to unacceptable
 > characters in sequence names, missing or incorrect syntax (missing
 > commas, semi-colons etc.), or the incorrect number of characters
 > specified in the file.
 Double check everything before running MrBayes.